Ellipse (album)

 Ellipse is the third studio album from British singer-songwriter Imogen Heap.
 After returning from a round the world writing trip, Heap completed the album at her childhood home in Essex, converting her old playroom in the basement into a studio.
 The album got its name from the distinctive elliptical shape of the house.

 The album's title was confirmed by Heap via her Twitter page on 25 April 2009, after being leaked onto the internet on 23 April.
 On 15 June, Heap confirmed that the album would be released on 24 August 2009 in the United Kingdom on Megaphonic Records and 25 August in North America on RCA Records and Epic Records and distributed by Sony BMG.

-Subject matter in the songs includes post break-up malaise ("Wait It Out"), domestic boredom ("Little Bird"), body image issues ("Bad Body Double") and a common Heap theme, unrequited love ("Swoon" and "Half Life").
-On 17 August 2009 Heap made the album available for live streaming via her webpage.
-The album can no longer be streamed via her webpage but was moved to SoundCloud.

 Background

 The album's title is taken from Heap's elliptical-shaped home in Essex, England wherein she began work on the project.
 The album's artwork was created using pictures from Flickr taken by fans.
 She composed and wrote all of the songs on the album prior to recording them in the studio, and recorded all of the vocals for the album in one month.
 During the making of the album, she frequently uploaded early studio mixes of its songs online in order to receive feedback from fans.

 In July 2009, a promotional copy of the album (designed by Andy Hau) appeared on eBay; Heap in return placed a bid of £10,000,000 to try to reclaim the album, which eBay rejected.
 As of 8 July, eBay had ended the auction.
 On 14 July, the first single "First Train Home" was released, and a digital pre-order for the album became available on iTunes in two versions.

 The deluxe version includes instrumental tracks of the entire album.
 Both standard and deluxe editions feature a "Behind the scenes" video when pre-ordered.
 As the song "The Fire" is already an instrumental, the "instrumental" version on the Deluxe edition's second disc consists of just the crackling fire in the background of the song proper.
 The solo piano track, without the fire sounds, was included only on the Deluxe CD copy of the album, as a hidden track at the end of "Half Life"; digital copies omit this hidden track.

+In Japan, the song "Not Now, But Soon" from the Heroes soundtrack was included as a bonus track.